These Little Miss and Mr Men costumes are so easy to make and kids will love these costumes inspired by Mr Bump and Little Miss Giggles.

 The instructions below are pretty much identical to create each costume, you just need to change the facial features.

 - Large piece of cardboard (or Elmer’s tri-fold board in royal blue)

 - Sharpie or paint marker

 - Acrylic paint (white and blue) with a brush

 - Duct tape in blue

 Begin by tracing around a large tub (or free-handing) a large circle on the back of the board.
-If you do not have a blue tri-fold board like I do, then you will also need to paint one side of your boards blue at this stage.
+If you do not have a blue tri-fold board as I do, then you will also need to paint one side of your board blue at this stage.

 Use the first circle as a template to make a second circle (one for the front, and one for the back of the costume).